top of page

 To assess a part-time average, we looked at attending physicians who reported working 16-25 hours a week.
 We don’t have enough data points to break this down further, so please consider contributing if you haven’t already for future updates to this page.
 Find links to contribute on our physician salary and compensation data page.

-Within the range above, the average part-time pediatrician salary was $154,000.
+Within the range above, the average 2024 part-time pediatrician salary was $154,000.

 If our pediatricians indicated they worked in a specialty when contributing to our databases, we asked them to reference which specialization they did.
 Since specialization can pay heavily into salary, let’s look at the average salary breakdown by these specialization categories.
 These numbers are for doctors that reported working 36+ hours per week or more.

-• Pediatric cardiology average salary: $289,000
+• Pediatric emergency medicine physician average salary: $289,000

-• Pediatric endocrinology average salary: $189,000
+• Pediatric endocrinologist average salary: $203,000

-• Pediatric hematology/oncology average salary: $227,000
+• Pediatric nephrologist average salary: $227,000

-Pediatrician Salary by Gender
+Pediatrician Pay by Gender

 We looked at reported salaries for full-time physicians who reported working 36+ hours a week and compared what our female physicians averaged compared to their male counterparts, excluding all other factors (such as specialization, location, etc.).